Residential collection service includes Garbage, Recycling, Yard Waste and Bulk pick up, once a week.

 - Click here for the Yard Waste Pickup Schedule [PDF]

-The City maintains a fleet of 13 fully automated side-loading trucks and three bulk trucks, servicing over 14,000 customers, four days a week.
+The City maintains a fleet of 13 fully automated side-loading trucks and three bulk trucks, servicing almost 15,000 customers, four days a week.
 The fully automated lifts on the City's sanitation fleet enable more homes to be serviced on each route, as the trucks pick up more containers at a constant pace.

 The following guidelines will help to provide better service and ensure collection: